An Overview of Water Gardening Components

 The average person who decides to build a pond will use either a plastic or rubber flexible liner or a preformed hard plastic liner.
 Preformed plastic liners are generally too small for a suitable pond.
 They also do not allow for you to design the shape of the pond and they have a short life span.
 Plastic liners are available for a cost that is less than hard liners in most cases.
 Plastic liners are a good choice for large ponds (1/4 acre or larger) as this material is light weight and can be made in single sheets to cover ponds up to approximately an acre in size.

-e generally the best choice for most ponds.
+Rubber pond liners are generally the best choice for most ponds.
 This material is very flexible (even in cold weather), puncture resistant, UV resistant, easy to install, and will last a lifetime.

 Although plastic and rubber liners are very puncture resistant, one should install a material under the liner to protect the liner from sharp rocks and roots.
 Sand can be used although it is difficult to adhere to the sides of the excavation and it tends to move with ground water.
 Old synthetic carpet can be used if carefully inspected for pins and tacks.
 The best material to use is a commercial material available simply called pond liner underlayment.
 This looks like a thick felt.
 This material does not decompose in the ground.